 You can’t disturb owls or owlets, unless a licensed wildlife worker.

-- Again, Barn Owl Trust has good information on how to keep owls safe from open water troughs (used on farms) and other containers with over 120mm of water (a potential death-trap for all wildlife).
+- Barn Owl Trust shows how to keep owls safe from open water troughs (on farms) and containers with over 120mm of water (a potential death-trap for all wildlife).
+It shows how to make a proper float that lasts years (wood won’t work, as it sinks when waterlogged).

 - This wildlife trough includes a valve to prevent freezing (and lets small creatures escape).